sineplay/bookyah/README.md

 ```
 4. Follow the instructions in the script (enter your Superuser details).
 5. After the script completes, update your .env file (mycal/.env) with your own email server values.
-6. **Important:** Once completed with testing, and especially for production environments, turn off debug errors.
+6. **Important:** Once completed with testing, and especially for production environments, turn off debug mode.
 In mycal/mycal/settings.py, update the following line:
 ```
 DEBUG = True
 ```